NotCottonBall/Soda/README.md

 ./scripts/Run.sh
 ```
 ## Running the exec
+#### NOTE: Please use Nvidia's GPUs as AMD's GPUs have this weird glitch effect.
+This will be solved later when the engine uses bindless textures.
 if everything went well then the exec should be in bin/system-build_type-arch/SodaCan.* (by * i mean whatever the exec file is called in your system .exe .out etc...)<br>
 i suggest not runnig the file yet. <br>
 - first, you should copy the SodaCan.* to a new folder